 The room I stayed in was quite small which isn’t unusual for London, but clean and homely, and noticeably warm, which I liked!
 The room had a window looking down the street and the bed was comfy!
 If you stay here, I’d definitely recommend having their traditional self service English breakfast.
 There wasn’t many people around when I stayed which meant no waiting, as although the breakfast is self-service, drinks are brought to you by table waiters.
 On their website it quotes a single from £99 per night or a double from £119 per night.
 When I booked through the app, I paid £89.10 for a double room with breakfast included.

-Every time I go to London now, I stay here, a modern glass-fronted building situated on the water’s edge at London Docklands with panoramic views.
+A modern glass-fronted building situated on the water’s edge at London Docklands with panoramic views.
 I haven’t tried their breakfast nor had the chance yet to visit their swimming pool and leisure facilities because my London trips are very busy and I’m not there for long.
 However for me, this place is perfect and depending upon when you book, is very reasonably priced.
 I stayed here on a Sunday and paid just £49 for a double room (without a window view – but got upgraded for free).
 As a side note, if you book via the booking.com app, I wouldn’t get sucked in too much by the “today” discounted price.
-Don’t hold me countable but there’s been times it’s been on sale at £55 for the double room per night, then the next day is reduced further to £49.
+Don’t hold me accountable but there’s been times it’s been on sale at £55 for the double room per night, then the next day is reduced further to £49.